JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 This means the producer tries to fulfill the following [Service Level Objectives (SLOs)](#service-level-objectives-slos)

-Under the constraints of the SLOs the  producer aims to maximise the following parameters (goals):
+Under the constraints of the SLOs the  producer aims to maximise the following parameters (goals) in the following order:
-- maximize the result of the YOLOv11 inference (Maximize WorkLoad)
+1. keep resolution as close as possible to the source-resolution of the video-stream
-- keep fps as close as possible to the source-fps of the underlying video-stream
+2. keep fps as close as possible to the source-fps of the underlying video-stream
-- keep resolution as close as possible to the source-resolution of the video-stream
+3. maximize the result of the YOLOv11 inference (Maximize WorkLoad)

 While the producer tries to fulfill the SLOs and maximize parameters (Workload, fps, resolution) at the same time, it is crucial that the SLO are of a much higher priority compared to the parameters.
 Especially since the parameters directly influence the probability of fulfilling the SLOs.
 Maximizing the parameters is more a preference, rather than a priority